-Ever since the 1950s, cars and trucks have been built with either standard or optional climate control systems.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it tends to accumulate moisture as it cycles through the HVAC system in your GMC Safari.
+We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
+The lifeblood of the air conditioning system is a refrigerant called R134a.
+The refrigerant emits cold air after a simple thermal reaction, and it tends to accumulate moisture as it cycles through the HVAC system in your GMC Safari.
 Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
 Whenever you disconnect any of the A/C hoses on your car or truck, you must change your GMC Safari A/C receiver drier or accumulator.